-You are responsible for the security, backup, and maintenance of your dedicated server.
-We do not back up or install firewalls on your dedicated server.
+You are responsible for the security, backup, and maintenance of your dedicated server, with the exception of Assisted Serice Plan servers.
+We do not automatically back up or install firewalls on your dedicated server unless they are purchased for an Assisted Service Plan dedicated server.